adrianalbert/pysatapi/README.md

-# satellite-image-tools
+# satapi
-Tools for acquiring and processing satellite imagery

-This repository contains API wrappers and example Jupyter notebooks for acquiring satellite imagery from several providers and for processing this data into formats common to machine learning algorithms.
+This repository contains API wrappers and example Jupyter notebooks for acquiring satellite imagery from several providers.
+The emphasis is on acquiring data for analysis and experimentation, and for training machine learning algorithms.

+Currently, the commercial satellite data providers supported are:

+* Google Maps
+* Planet Labs